CSCfi/korp-backend/korpplugins/README.md

 defining a plugin function for a mount point, they are called in their order of definition in the module.

-For `filter_*` mount points, the value returned by the first plugin is passed as the argument `args` or `result` to the second plugin, and similarly for the second and third plugin and so on.
+For `filter_*` mount points, the value returned by a plugin is passed as the first argument to function of the next plugin.
+However, if the returned value is `None`, either explicitly or if the function has no `return` statement with a value, the value is ignored and the argument is passed as is to the next plugin.
+Thus, a plugin function that does not modify the value need not return it.

 An example of a mount-point plugin function: